 Photo Credit: Wicker Paradise: http://blog.wickerparadise.com/post/63686754982/bohemian-attic-retreat

-HGTV’s hit show “Fixer Upper” has created a farmhouse design craze in recent years, though the farmhouse look has always been popular.
+HGTV’s hit show “Fixer Upper” has created a farmhouse design craze in recent years, though the farmhouse look has always been a popular interior design style.
 Farmhouse interior design styles take inspiration from farm and barn architecture to create a functional but inviting space.
 Some of the common features of a farmhouse-inspired home include hardwood floors, shiplap walls, open kitchen sinks, and benches for kitchen table seating.

 Different interior design styles are meant to be a reflection of the person behind the decor and furnishings.
 By learning more about some of the most popular interior design styles, you’ll be well on your way to narrowing down the best look for your home.
-Hopefully, you’re no longer wondering, “What is my interior design style?” and are ready to tackle the job.
+Hopefully, you’re no longer wondering what your interior design style is and that you are now ready to tackle the job!

 Shop Artisan Hardware for classic barn doors, wall panels, and other unique touches to complete the look of your space.